leoneperdigao/dicegame/README.md

 ### Game rules:

-The player starts with 0 points
+The player starts with 0 points.

-Roll three fair six-sided dice
+Roll three fair six-sided dice.

 Now choose one of the following:
 * Stick, accept the values shown.
 If two or more dice show the same values, then all of them are flipped upside down: 1 becomes 6, 2 becomes 5, 3 becomes 4, and vice versa.
 The total is then added to your points and this is your final score.